 full disk encryption (including /boot) directly during installation phase.

 This guide is applicable to debian-installer (e.g. Devuan's netinst ISO image).
-Other Devuan's installers (i.e. Refracta which is used in the live ISO) has support for encrypted boot by default — simply put everything on an encrypted root partition and it will do the rest.
+The other installer (named Refracta) which is used in the live ISOs has support for encrypted boot by default — simply put everything on an encrypted root partition and it will do the rest.

 1) Boot Devuan GNU+Linux installation